GoogleCloudPlatform/cloud-debug-python/README.md

 If Python 3.6 is not the default version of the 'python' command on your system, run the build script as `PYTHON=python3.6 ./build.sh`.

+### Alpine Linux

+The Python agent is not regularly tested on Alpine Linux, and support will be on a best effort basis.
+The [Dockerfile](alpine/Dockerfile) shows how to build a minimal image with the agent installed.

 ## Setup

 ### Google Cloud Platform